Abesuden/Code-Assassin/doc/projectProposal.md

 ### Proposal

-The Code Assassins application assists developers with incorporating new programming languages into their development workflow by providing a succinct alias library to accomplish specific tasks within each respective language (i.e. print, initialize/declare variable, build array/list).
+The Code Assassins application assists developers with implementing the syntax of multiple programming languages.
+The application will identify the developers IDE workflow and intput the correct syntax using a succinct alias library.
+The program to accomplish specific tasks within each respective language (i.e. print, initialize/declare variable, build array/list, ect.).

 ## Authors